AnisHamadouche/STF-CSIgen/README.md

-Here’s a comprehensive **README.md-style documentation** suitable for GitHub for your 3D CSI dataset generation code, **explaining every detail** for reproducibility, adaptation, and understanding.
-This assumes readers have a signal processing/wireless background and basic MATLAB knowledge.

----

-# 3D Spatio-Temporal-Frequency CSI Dataset Generator (QuaDRiGa, MATLAB)
+# 3D Spatio-Temporal-Frequency CSI Dataset Generator (STF-CSIgen)

 This repository contains MATLAB scripts to generate synthetic, physically accurate, **3D spatio-temporal-frequency channel state information (CSI) datasets** for MISO-OFDM systems, using the [QuaDRiGa](https://quadriga-channel-model.de/) channel simulator with standardized **3GPP channel models**.
 These datasets are ideal for training and benchmarking deep learning-based CSI prediction, beamforming, and wireless AI models in realistic 5G (and beyond) scenarios.